Tino Sunseri

-Tino Sunseri (born December 21, 1988) is an American football coach and former quarterback who was most recently the offensive coordinator and quarterbacks coach for the UCLA Bruins.
+Tino Sunseri (born December 21, 1988) is an American football coach and former quarterback who is the co-offensive coordinator and quarterbacks coach for the Indiana Hoosiers.
 He played college football for the Pittsburgh Panthers before being signed by the Saskatchewan Roughriders in 2013.

 Sunseri was dismissed at UCLA in September 2025.

 College career

 Tino Sunseri was the starting quarterback at the University of Pittsburgh for three years.
 A local Central Catholic grad, Tino led Pitt to a 20–19 record including three bowl appearances.
 He went undrafted in the 2013 NFL draft at the end of his senior year.

 Professional career

 Sunseri shares the all-time professional football (NFL and CFL) individual record for the most two-point conversions scored in a single game, with three (for six points in total), with Philadelphia Eagles quarterback Carson Wentz, who had three conversions in the November 19, 2017, contest against the Dallas Cowboys.
 This is one short of the all-time team record of four scored by the St. Louis Rams during their game with the Atlanta Falcons on October 15, 2000.
 All conversions by Sunseri were done consecutively (via pass), in a 31–24 loss to the Calgary Stampeders on October 3, 2014.
 The three two-point conversions in a single game by one team is an all-time CFL record.

 On June 15, 2015, Sunseri was among the Roughriders first cuts, and was released to free agency.
 On July 1, 2015, it was announced that he was re-signed to the Saskatchewan Roughriders due to a season-ending injury to the Roughriders' starting quarterback Darian Durant.
 General Manager Brendan Taman stated Tino's knowledge of Jacques Chapdelaine's offensive system was the key to his signing.

 On September 1, 2015, Sunseri was once again cut by the Roughriders.
 His cut was among the firing of the Roughriders head coach and general manager, after an 0–9 start to the 2015 season.